saddington/yen-handbook/README.md

 # Our Company Handbook
-*A Collaborative Handbook for our Team & Community*
+*Operations & Culture Handbook for our Community*

-This `handbook` has gone through a number of changes over the years and this version is no exception!

-This repo does the following:
+This repo provides the following information:

-1. Gives a high-level overview of who we are, what we do, and why we do what we do...
+1. An overview of who we are, what we do, and why we do what we do.
-2. Our compensation, benefits, and employment policies for our staff...
+2. How we operate & compensate our team, like health benefits, employment policies, and more.
-3. A glossary of cultural practices, quirks, operating virtues...
+3. A glossary of cultural practices, quirks, and `Operating Virtues`.
-4. An assortment of other things that you should know about us...

-It's definitely a `WIP` (work-in-progress); something designed to change as we change.
-If you have thoughts, I'd [love to hear them](mailto:john@yen.io)!
+It's a `WIP` (work-in-progress); something designed to evolve and change as we evolve and change.
+I'd [love any / all feedback](mailto:john@yen.io)!

-Most importantly, I'm grateful that you're here and that you've decided to commit a season of your life helping to build a _meaningful_ and _impactful_ software product for our amazing community and stakeholders!
-Our community's success (and ours!) wouldn't be possible without you.
+Finally, I'm grateful that you're here and reading this; and if you've decided to commit a season of your life to YEN it is my mission to serve you as best as I can!
+I'm going to need your help to create a company culture that we're all super-proud of.
+None of this would be possible without you.

 To infinity & community,

-John // Chief Cartridge Blower
+John // Yenizen Zero & Chief Cartridge Blower